DigitalEmbed/jOS/README.md

 Each type of RTOS addresses a range of problems.
 It is up to the developer to choose what fits best in their solution.

+### Co-routines

+Co-routine is a component of a program that generalizes subroutines to allow multiple entry points and suspend and resume execution at certain points in the code.
+With this, your codes will be very close to a preemptive code, with some advantages and disadvantages.
+An advantage that stands out is the extremely simple implementation.
+However, all variables declared within the function that uses co-routine must be declared statically, so that they are not lost during the context switch.
+This causes you to have a slightly higher memory cost.

-### Binary Switches
+### Semaphores

-A binary switches has the states locked or unlocked.
 It is used to share resources, and to communicate between tasks.
 While a task uses a given feature it can block a semaphore; another task before using this feature checks the state of the semaphore, and if it is locked, it does not use the feature.
 You can expect the feature to be released, or you can perform other functions.

+### Binary Switches

+A binary switches has the states turned on or turned off.
 Switches are more free and faster than semaphores, but is less safe.

 ### Prerequisites